Andrearipa/comp0034_cw2_g-group-7-1/README.md

 To do:

-- remember me always on right now
-- add formatting to email body
-- light and dark mode (?)
 - custom error handling
-- integration of charts
+- integration of charts (add bubble chart)

 - Check routes for testing
 - Change the config parameters (disable csrf and add a different database for testing)

 # Ideas for Testing
-In models (within unit folder), test:
+In models (within unit folder), test: - DILARA
 - user
   - check that the user is correctly created
   - test hash password